Help us improve your experience.

 When the prerequisites are satisfied, applications written in Perl use the NETCONF Perl module to connect to the NETCONF server.
 A client application that does not use the NETCONF Perl module uses one of the following methods:

-• It uses SSH library routines to establish an SSH connection to the NETCONF server, provide the username and password or passphrase, and create a channel that acts as an SSH subsystem for the NETCONF session.
+• It uses SSH library routines to establish an SSH connection to the NETCONF server, provide authentication, and create a channel that acts as an SSH subsystem for the NETCONF session.
 Providing instructions for using library routines is beyond the scope of this document.

 • It establishes a NETCONF session using the ssh command.